-The RDN wants to assist small water purveyors within the boundaries of the Regional District by providing networking and educational opportunities through a Water Purveyor Working Group (WPWG).
-The WPWG will provide an opportunity to meet other owners and operators of small water systems in your area, share ideas, and learn more about the sustainable operation of your system.
+Through the Water Purveyor Working Group (WPWG) the Regional District of Nanaimo aims to assist small water purveyors by providing networking and educational opportunities.
+The WPWG offers water purveyors an opportunity to meet other owners and operators of small water systems in the area, share ideas, and learn more about the sustainable operation of small water systems.

 On November 22nd, 2012, the RDN held a meeting to discuss how small water system operators can create and implement specific Water Conservation Plans to run their systems more efficiently.
 Above are links to helpful documents used in the workshop.